RBosso/Visualizations-for-Public-Health/README.md

 The data produced by third parties and made available by Our World in Data is subject to the license terms from the original third-party authors.
 We will always indicate the original source of the data in our database, and you should always check the license of any such third-party data before use.

-Authors This data has been collected, aggregated, and documented by Edouard Mathieu, Hannah Ritchie, Lucas Rodés-Guirao, Cameron Appel, Daniel Gavrilov, Charlie Giattino, Joe Hasell, Bobbie Macdonald, Saloni Dattani, Diana Beltekian, Esteban Ortiz-Ospina, and Max Roser.
+Authors This data has been collected, aggregated, and documented by Edouard Mathieu, Hannah Ritchie, Lucas Rodés-Guirao, Cameron Appel, Daniel Gavrilov, Charlie Giattino, Joe Hasell, Bobbie Macdonald, Saloni Dattani, Diana Beltekian, Esteban Ortiz-Ospina, and Max Roser."

-Our World in Data makes data and research on the world's largest problems understandable and accessible.
-Read more about our mission."

 Additionally, all data contained in cleanedWorldFactbookDataframe.csv is sourced from the CIA World Factbook, as cited here: